Women's, Gender, and Sexuality Studies

-Since the fall of 1994, the Women's and Gender Studies Concentration at
+Since the fall of 1994, the Women's, Gender, and Sexuality Studies Concentration at

 Kingsborough Community College has remained an important and innovative site of academic

 inquiry.
 This concentration is open to all students.
 Students must take "Introduction

 to Women's and Gender Studies" and nine more elective credits from three of four groups,

 most of which count towards Pathways and your Liberal Arts Concentration.
 In this

 concentration, students will analyze structures of power and dimensions of difference

 by focusing on gender and the ways in which it intersects with other social identities,

 such as race, class, sexuality, ethnicity, nationality, ability, age, religion, among

 others.
 They will learn about concepts of sex/gender systems, histories of social

 movements, interdisciplinary modes of inquiry, political debates, and cultural productions.

 They will engage in feminist knowledge projects in both disciplinary locations like

 English and history and interdisciplinary locations like LGBTQ Studies and Ethnic

 Studies.
 Students will challenge dominant narratives of power relations and social

 inequalities, explore different angles of vision, reposition marginalized groups across

-location, and link critical examination and practical intervention in their lives and in the
+location, and link critical examination and practical intervention in their lives